 The scapegoat has a horrible childhood, but they are in fact less damaged than the golden child.
-Their narcissistic parent wounds them deeply, but they still have a chance to build a decent life once they leave their family of birth.
+Their narcissistic parent wounds them deeply.
+However, they still have a chance to build a decent life once they leave their family of birth.

-The golden child, on the other hand, is so psychically damaged that their chances of ever functioning normally and being happy are slim to none.
+The golden child, on the other hand, is so psychologically damaged that their chances of ever functioning normally and being happy are slim.